GabrielSlima/blog/articles/clean-code-comments.md

         <h4>Amplification comments</h4>
         Are those who reinforce the importance of something.
 Things that seems harmless but, if removed, could bring the chaos on earth.
         <h4>Comments for public APIs/packages</h4>
         Those kind of documentation are super helpful for public APIs or packages.
-We don't have much time to figure out what a function call is doing many times.
+Many times we don't have much time to figure out what a function call is doing.
 I constantly go throught the code of external libs when using them because I'm curious about what is happenning but it's not always like that.
 There is days where I don't have time to figure things out.
 A good documentation helps a lot in cases like that.
     </p>